dhruvdhody/IETF-DeepDive/README.md

 - No relevant information provided to IAB/IESG
 - No draft agenda
 - No mailing list (dont do a BoF before that)
-- Need URL to more drafts to explain the problems, scope, use-cases and a possibility of a proposed solution.
+- Need URL to more drafts to explain the problems, scope, use cases and possibility of a proposed solution.

 #### Proposed Charter
 - The scope is vague